NU-CS-Software-Studio-Spring-26/hw2/readme.md

 Check the documentation on String and Regexp as they could help tremendously with these exercises.
 For future reference as well, check out https://rubular.com/ for regex related queries. :-)

 0. Define a method `hello(name)` that takes a string representing a name and returns the string "Hello, " concatenated with the name.
-Run associated tests via:  `$ rspec -e '#hello' spec/part2_spec.rb` (Make sure you are in the correct directory: `cd assignment`)
+Run associated tests via:  `$ rspec -e '#hello' spec/part2_spec.rb` (Make sure you are in the correct directory: `cd hw2`)

 0. Define a method `starts_with_consonant?(s)` that takes a string and returns true if it starts with a consonant and false otherwise.
 (For our purposes, a consonant is any English letter other than A, E, I, O, U.) Make sure it works for both upper and lower case and for non-letters.
 Run associated tests via:  `$ rspec -e '#starts_with_consonant?' spec/part2_spec.rb`